 I grew up in Birmingham, a concrete metropolis lit by sodium streetlights and neon shop signs.
 Much of my childhood was spent drawing imagined spaces, building alternate worlds out of paper, colour and cheap felt-tip pens.
 My early visual language came from pixelated video games, sci-fi book covers and the glow of television screens.
 Technology was everywhere, but it still felt slightly magical.

 That fascination with constructed images has never really left me.
-I’m interested in how visual culture is shaped by the systems that produce it, from the perspectival logic of Renaissance painting to the algorithmic logic of contemporary image generation.
-Today, computer graphics, AI imagery and digital modelling form part of my studio process, not as shortcuts but as tools for thinking.
-They allow me to sketch possible worlds before translating them back into the slower, more stubborn language of paint.
+I’m interested in how visual culture is shaped by the systems that produce it, from the perspectival logic of Renaissance painting to the computational logic of contemporary image systems.
+Today, computer graphics, simulation tools and generative image technologies form part of my studio process, not as shortcuts but as speculative sketching tools.
+They allow me to explore strange or impossible objects before translating them back into the slower, more resistant language of paint.

 My paintings often appear hyperreal from a distance: metallic forms hover in space, geometric structures intersect with luminous gradients, and surfaces seem digitally rendered.
-Up close, the illusion collapses into brushstrokes, glazes and material gestures.
-I’m interested in that moment of perceptual slippage, where the viewer moves between recognising a familiar visual language and becoming aware of its construction.
+Up close, the illusion begins to dissolve into brushstrokes, glazes and material gestures.
+I’m interested in that moment of perceptual slippage, where the viewer moves between recognising the visual language of synthetic images and becoming aware of the physical construction of the painting itself.

 Although painting sits at the centre of my practice, the work frequently expands beyond the canvas.
 I’m interested in how pictorial space can migrate into the physical world through murals, public commissions, sculptural installations and collaborative projects that bring painting into dialogue with architecture, technology and design.
 These works test how the visual languages of the screen behave when they occupy real space, where scale, movement and embodied experience come into play.

 Across these different contexts, I think of painting less as a fixed medium and more as a system for organising images and attention.
-It’s a way of asking how we see, how we interpret visual information, and how meaning is constructed through form, colour and composition.
+It is a way of asking how we see, how we interpret visual information, and how meaning is constructed through form, colour and composition.

 The studio remains the centre of that exploration.
-Like the imagined worlds I drew as a child, it is a place where images can be built, dismantled and rebuilt again; a space for testing how painting might continue to operate within a culture increasingly defined by screens.
+Like the imagined worlds I drew as a child, it is a place where images can be built, dismantled and rebuilt again; a space for testing how painting might continue to operate within a culture increasingly shaped by synthetic images and screen-based realities.